 When designing your website it’s extremely important that you consider how it will look on multiple devices: desktops, laptops, tablets and most importantly, mobile phones.
+Responsive design is when websites are created with multiple devices in mind, ensuring the user has an optimal viewing experience.

 The vast majority of customer interaction with the online world is done on mobile phones so it’s essential that your website is designed to be responsive.
-Meaning that the design and content gets stacked and shuffled around to adapt to smaller screen sizes.
+Meaning that the design and content get stacked and shuffled around to adapt to smaller screen sizes.

 80% of smartphone users check their phones before brushing their teeth.